Third Party Liability

 If your insurance company refuses to honor your third-party claim, call (312) 647-2483 or contact Kenny Law Firm online.

-How Do Third-Party Liability Claims Work in Illinois?
+Understanding Third-Party Liability Claims in Illinois

 In Illinois, all drivers are required to purchase third-party liability insurance.
 These policies cover physical injuries and property damage of third parties should a driver cause an accident.
 Many companies and organizations purchase third-party liability policies to protect against claims involving personal injury for incidents that take place on their properties or caused by their products.
 Certain industries require that participants maintain third-party insurance policies as a precautionary measure.